DCampbell0519/the-perfect-sandwich/the-perfect-sandwich.md

 console.log(myBread + " is the only bread worth breading.")
 ```

-> PRO TIP: Melt a little butter to the outsides of your sourdough.
+> PRO TIP: Melt a little butter to the outsides of your sourdough and fry on a skillet.
 Turn that bad boy into a grilled-cheese-style man-wich!

 ## 2. The Spread

 The Spread is your opportunity to really *individualize* your sandwich.
 Mayhaps that tub of full-fat *mayo* gets the nostalgic juices flowing, reminiscent of weekends at Grandma's when you were young and enjoyed the immortality of youth.
-Mayhaps you watched a lot of Buffy The Vampire Slayer at a formative age and think a nice *Garlic Aioli* is the way to go.
+Mayhaps you watched a lot of Buffy The Vampire Slayer at a formative age and think a nice *Garlic Aioli* sounds like a good time.
 Or maybe you're like me and enjoy a nice kick.
 Mayhaps a nice *creamy horseradish* is the way to go!

 ```javascript
 const mySpread = ["Garlic Aioli", "Mayo"];